Simon Fraser University students building a community of life-saving advocates

 Building a Community of Advocates

 As club president, Jeannine has witnessed firsthand how involvement in Blood for Life transforms students.
-She says it is incredibly rewarding to volunteer for the club, knowing that she is helping build a community of advocates for Canada’s Lifeline
+She says it is incredibly rewarding to volunteer for the club, knowing that she is helping build a community of advocates for Canada’s Lifeline.

-"I’ve watched the shyest volunteers become the most passionate advocates.
+"To me, the biggest success of the club has been seeing students become leaders.
+I’ve watched the shyest volunteers become the most passionate advocates.
 Many of our team members started out hesitant to donate themselves, but now they’re regular donors,” says Jeannine.
 “It’s about creating a lifelong habit of giving."

 Beyond donation efforts, the club fosters a sense of belonging.
 Through social events, cultural celebrations, and even an ethnic potluck, the club encourages students to connect outside of academics and volunteering.